 - Border-reform advocates in a challenge to Department of Homeland Security policies restricting photography at ports of entry.

 - JD, Harvard Law School, 2017, cum laude

 - BA, Social Studies, Harvard College, 2012, magna cum laude

 - District of Columbia

-- United States Court of Appeals, Second Circuit, The Honorable Debra Ann Livingston
+- US Court of Appeals for the Second Circuit, The Honorable Debra Ann Livingston